KsaweryAiR/AI_PyTorch_Projects/README.md

 ## 📁 Notebooks Overview

+### 1. `01_Lightning_CNN.ipynb`
+**CNN Classifier on CIFAR-10 (PyTorch Lightning)**
+Introduction to deep convolutional neural networks using the CIFAR-10 dataset.
+The notebook covers:
+- Basic CNN architecture design in PyTorch
+- Training pipeline using PyTorch Lightning
+- Evaluation on image classification task with 10 object categories

+---

+### 2. `02_Lightning_Data_Augmentation.ipynb`
+**Image Classification with Limited Data (Data Augmentation)**
+Image classification using convolutional neural networks in scenarios with limited data availability.
+The notebook demonstrates how to apply data augmentation techniques to improve model generalization and performance.

+---

+### 3. `03_Lightning_Classification.ipynb`
+**Extended Image Classification (Cats vs Dogs Dataset)**
+Further exploration of image classification using convolutional neural networks, applied to the Cats vs Dogs dataset.
+The notebook expands on previous concepts with enhanced data handling and model training techniques.

+---

+### 4. `04_Lightning_Segmentation.ipynb`
+**Image Segmentation (Dog Mask Prediction)**
+Neural networks applied to image segmentation tasks.
+The goal is to input an image and output a segmentation mask highlighting the dog in the picture.

+---

 ### 5. `05_Tabular_Data_Classification.ipynb`
 **Rice Type Classification**
 Binary classification of rice grain types using structured tabular data.
 Dataset contains modified labels: Jasmine = 1, Gonen = 0.